GOD’S MANIFESTATIONS ARE LIKE PERFECT MIRRORS REFLECTING GOD’S ATTRIBUTES GRADE 3 LESSON 1

 (The Kitáb-i-Aqdas)

 To know God and to worship Him is the very purpose of our lives.
-The lessons in this grade seek to strengthen our understanding that God’s Manifestations are the source of all good and that by knowing them we are able to attain the knowledge of God and draw ever closer to our Creator.
-As you can see, each phrase of the prayer expresses in a most special way the yearning of the human soul to be close to God.
-During the several weeks, you will be going through this set, then, you should try to grasp the meaning of these expressions—His face as the object of our adoration, His beauty is our sanctuary, and so on.
+The lessons in this grade seek to strengthen our understanding that God’s Manifestations are the source of all good and that by knowing them we can attain the knowledge of God and draw ever closer to our Creator.
+As you can see, each phrase of the prayer expresses the yearning of the human soul to be close to God.
+During the several weeks, you will be going through this set, then, you should try to grasp the meaning of these expressions—His face as the object of our adoration, His beauty as our sanctuary, and so on.

 WE WILL BE MEMORIZING THE PRAYER BELOW FOR THE NEXT 3 LESSONS